-Long a bastion of rugged individualism portrayed in the growth of local farms, Eugene, Oregon has also been a serious player on the organic restaurant stage.
+Long a bastion of rugged individualism portrayed in the growth of local farms, Eugene, Oregon has also been a serious actor on the organic restaurant stage.
 New-ish to the party is Party Downtown, with a name that gives a nod to its origin as Party Cart.
-It morphed in 2015 into a brick and mortar eatery when it entered into a space collaboration with Red Wagon Creamery on 8th Alley.
+It morphed in 2013 into a brick and mortar eatery when it entered into a space collaboration with Red Wagon Creamery on 8th Alley.

 When you talk with Chefs Tiffany Norton and Mark Kosmicki, partners in life and cooking, they might have a hard time choosing a favorite dish.
 The changing seasons and availability of local ingredients gives them plenty of reason to waffle.
-Their commitment to local sourcing runs as deep as their concern for protecting the regions food supply.
+Their commitment to local sourcing runs as deep as their concern for protecting the region’s food supply.
 As a result, favorites change frequently for them, as it does for their new and longstanding fans.

 Whether you arrive through the creamery’s streetside entrance or through the non-distinct alley side, the result is the same.
 Chefs who say “it’s our duty to the future generations to be as sustainable and mindful as possible”, who source their ingredients locally, and make inventive, successful use of the seasonal harvest.
 Everyone wins.